 - No serious issues so far

 ECCO Women’s Yucatan Hiking Sandal sports supreme cushioning that can ease your plantar fasciitis spikes.
 It doesn’t carry a lot of weight and flexes smoothly.
-This pair is also great elderlies with worn-out muscles.
+This pair is also great for elderlies with worn-out muscles.

 8. Spenco Men’s Yumi Leather Sandal